nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/industries/README.md

 ## 🔨 `IndustryMeasures` core functionality

-To map job adverts to SIC codes, you can use the `IndustryMeasures` class in `industries_measures.py`:
+To map job adverts to SIC codes and get SIC-level industry measures, you can use the `IndustryMeasures` class in `industries_measures.py`:

 ```
 from dap_prinz_green_jobs.pipeline.green_measures.industries.industries_measures import IndustryMeasures